openfans-community-offical/Debian-Pi-Aarch64/README.md

 All the version 2.0 system images are used "ext4" file system as default, the Tsinghua source-mirror was set as the default software repo, and version was based on the Debian Buster 10 Arm64.

-**Note that the version 2.0 does not support upgrades from any other version for the time being and requires a fresh installation.**
+**Note that version 2.0 does not support upgrades from any other version for the time being and requires a fresh installation.**

 ### 1-3.
 Features Comparison From Different Versions